Uninvited Guests: Common UK Weeds

 Plantain weed

 Plantain has broad, ribbed leaves that form in clusters close to the ground.
 The most common variants you will be likely to see are Broadleaf Plantain and Ribwort Plantain.
-This weed attracts pollinators and smaller insects, and while it's not an aggressive weed, it can sometimes try and take over your lawn.
+This weed attracts pollinators and smaller insects, and while it's not an aggressive weed, it can sometimes try to take over your lawn.

 How to remove plantain from your garden